Oklahoma City University

 Oklahoma City University’s Ann Lacy School of American Dance and Entertainment has been consistently rated by dance media as among the top dance programs in North America and has shared #1 and #2 ratings with Juilliard.
 OnStage, an internet media outlet, declared “In our opinion, no other college in the country is doing a better job of preparing versatile dancers for this industry than the Ann Lacy School of American Dance and Entertainment at Oklahoma City University.”

-Established by Chairman Jo Rowan and Dean John Bedford to educate, train, and prepare employable dancers, teachers, choreographers, and managers for the American entertainment industry, the Ann Lacy School offers four degree plans through the Dance and Arts Management Departments: Bachelor of Performing Arts in Dance Performance (for those who cannot live without being on stage), Bachelor of Science in Dance Management (for those who want to maximize show business opportunities both onstage or off), Bachelor of Science in American Dance Pedagogy (for those who want to own and operate dance studios or manage dance academies), and Entertainment Business (for those who may or may not be dancers but want a wide range of career options in the entertainment industry).
+We are committed to educating our dance majors to be employable by offering courses in management and production, costumes, choreography, and teaching in addition to dance technique.The Ann Lacy School offers four-degrees: Bachelor of Performing Arts in Dance Performance (for those who cannot live without being on stage), Bachelor of Science in Dance Management (for those who want to maximize show business opportunities both onstage or off), Bachelor of Science in American Dance Pedagogy (for those who want to own and operate dance studios or manage dance academies), and Entertainment Business (for those who may or may not be dancers but want a wide range of career options in the entertainment industry).

 The Ann Lacy School provides ten levels of instruction in Ballet (as used in musical theatre), Tap, and Jazz with students placed in levels appropriate to their accomplishment.
-Additional instruction is available in musical theatre dance and Broadway styles, commercial dance, rhythm tap, pointe, partnering, acting, and voice.
+Additional instruction is available in musical theatre dance and Broadway styles, commercial dance, rhythm tap, pointe, men’s technical studies, dance for film, choreography, partnering, acting, and voice.

 Dance academic courses include Musicals for Dancers, Dance Health, Dance History (general), American Dance History (focused on theatrical dance), multiple courses in Production and Management, Contracts and Management for Performers, multiple courses in Choreography, and multiple courses in Dance Pedagogy (teaching dance).

-Performing opportunities include The American Spirit Dance Company with Broadway-style shows, The Spirit of Grace Liturgical Dancers for those who want to bring their dance artistry to worship services both on and off campus, Pep Dancers offering both choreographic and performance opportunities at home basketball games, and The Student Choreography Showcase offering advanced choreography students to create a show from beginning to final performance.
+Performing opportunities include Star Dance Company with Broadway-style shows, a subset to the Star Dance Company the Rep Company which performs throughout the community, The Spirit of Grace Liturgical Dancers for those who want to bring their dance artistry to worship services both on and off-campus, Pep Dancersoffering both choreographic and performance opportunities at home basketball games, Project 21 offering choreographic and performance opportunities in conjunction with the school of music, and The Student Choreography Showcase offering advanced choreography students to create a show from beginning to final performance.
 Over the years, students have experienced both domestic and international tours, as either performers or tour company staff members.

-For more information about OKCU Dance and Entertainment please visit our website at www.okcu.edu/dance or email Dance@okcu.edu .
+For more information about OKCU Dance and Entertainment please visit our website at www.okcu.edu/dance or email <a ” href=”mailto:Dance@okcu.edu” >Dance@okcu.edu.